Robinson family: 2010s

 2014 saw the introduction of powercouple Scott and Charlene Robinson's (Kylie Minogue) son, Daniel Robinson (Tim Phillipps).
 The character was created in 1992, but first appeared in 2014.
 Dennis, who played the only remaining Robinson character in the show at the time, supervised and assisted producers with auditions.
-Phillips planned on staying a part of the cast until at least 2017, but producers decided to write his character out with his newly wedded wife, Imogen Willis (Ariel Kaplan), but not before Sarah Ellen made her debut as Daniel's sister, Madison Robinson, a character first referenced in 1995.
+Phillips planned on staying a part of the cast until at least 2017, but producers decided to write his character out with his newly wedded wife, Imogen Willis (Ariel Kaplan), but not before Sarah Ellen made her debut as Daniel's sister, Madison, a character first referenced in 1995.

 In 2015, a storyline saw Paul falsely diagnosed with cancer, which pushes him to find his estranged daughter, Amy Williams, who was previously played by Nicolette Minster and Sheridan Compagnino in 1988 and 1992 respectively.
 It was announced in May 2015 that Zoe Cramond had passed auditions and would be playing Amy on a regular basis.
 Daniel Kilkelly of Digital Spy also revealed that Amy would be bringing her son, Jimmy Williams (Darcy Tadich), to Erinsborough, giving Paul his first grandchild.
 Of the family expansion, Dennis joked, "What, I'm grandfather?
 How did that happen?
 I guess if you stick around long enough, that's the next step, although the one consolation - Alan Fletcher was a grandpa before me."
-Amy tells Paul that she named Jimmy after Paul's father, Jim Robinson.
 Around this time, Melissa Bell reprised her role as Lucy Robinson in a storyline that sees her and Chris Pappas (James Mason) agree to have a daughter, who they name Annie Robinson-Pappas (Gracie Helen Vine).

 Amy begins helping twins David (Takaya Honda) and Leo Tanaka (Tim Kano) find their father and develops a romantic relationship with Leo.
 Amy and Leo break up and reunite a number of times before finally agreeing to a real relationship in 2017.
 Kim Tanaka (Jenny Young) eventually reveals to Paul that Leo and David are his kids due to a pregnancy in 1985 caused by Paul and Kim having sex in the Erins Burrow Motel.
 The news reaches Amy and Leo before they have sex.
 The moment was named "awkward… horrible… mortifying."
 Dennis, Cramond, Kano, Honda and Young were all aware of the outcome for the storyline when it began.
 Of his role, Kano stated a few years later that acting as Leo "doesn't feel like work at all."

 Paul discovers that he has a granddaughter named Harlow Robinson (Jemma Donovan) when he and David visit Robert in prison.
 Harlow explains to her family that Robert and her mother met in Tasmania, but Harlow was raised in London.
-Donnovan explained, "I am so happy and very honoured to be a part of a series which has been enjoyed by generations."
-Donovan's real life father played Harlow's great uncle, Scott.
+Donovan explained, "I am so happy and very honoured to be a part of a series which has been enjoyed by generations."
+Donovan's real life father played Harlow's great uncle, Scott, whilst her grandfather Terence played Doug Willis, and her aunt, Stephanie Mcintosh played Sky Mangel.
 Jemma Donovan's connection to the Robinson family was named "an unexpected surprise."